Flavour discography

 The discography of Flavour consists of seven studio albums, three extended plays, one compilation album, one live album, one-hundred and fifty-six singles (including ninety-one as featured artist), two promotional singles, and seventy-three music videos.
 Flavour began his career in Enugu as a drummer and pianist before releasing his debut album N'abania in 2008, which was popular in Eastern Nigeria.
 He broke into national recognition with his second album Uplifted (2010), containing hit singles like "Nwa Baby (Ashawo Remix)" and "Adamma".
 His third album Blessed (2012) marked a major step in his career, followed by his fourth Thankful (2014), which featured the hit singles "Ololufe" with Chidinma and "Wake Up" with Wande Coal.
 In 2017, he released his fifth studio album Ijele the Traveler, a 17-track project that included a collaboration with his adopted son, Semah G. Weifur.
 He later worked with Yemi Alade and Umu Obiligbo on singles in 2018.
 Flavour's sixth studio album, Flavour of Africa, was released on 4 December 2020.
-On 30 November 2023, Flavour released his seventh studio album African Royalty, which was supported by the singles "Game Changer (Dike)", "Big Baller", and "Her Excellency (Nwunye Odogwu)".
+On 30 November 2023, Flavour released his seventh studio album African Royalty, which was supported by the singles "Game Changer (Dike)", "Big Baller", and "Her Excellency (Nwunye Odogwu)", with a cameo from Nigerian actress Regina Daniels.